Ok-Naidene/ok-naidene/README.md

 - 👯 I’m looking to collaborate on ...
 Anything that gets my mind going
 - 💬 Ask me about ...
 Games or Harry Potter
 - 📫 How to reach me: ... naidenemyers@hotmail.com
 - ⚡ Fun fact: ...
-I enjoy the final fantasy games
+I enjoy crafts and Final Fantasy!
 <!--
 **Ok-Naidene/ok-naidene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.